Tax Evasion Defence Lawyer in Germany – English-Speaking Specialists in Frankfurt

 No—§ 378 AO is an administrative offence (fine).
 If intent is provable, § 370 AO applies instead.

-Cum-Ex seeks multiple credit/refund of the same withholding tax through timing chains; Cum/Cum shifts shares pre-record date to in-country holders to avoid definitive withholding.
+Cum-Ex targets multiple credit/refund of the same withholding tax through timing chains; Cum/Cum shifts shares pre-record date to in-country holders to avoid definitive withholding.
 Both raise beneficial-ownership and disclosure issues.

 Can crypto gains trigger tax crime?

-Yes, if willfully concealed.
+Yes, if wilfully concealed.
 Tokens are assets; sales/swaps within one year are taxable.
-Keep thorough records to avoid allegations.
+Keep thorough records; see Bitcoin & confiscation.

 When is imprisonment likely?

-Indicatively above €1 million evaded tax, courts often impose non-suspended custodial sentences—subject to case-specific mitigation.
+Indicatively above €1 million evaded tax, courts often impose non-suspended custodial sentences—subject to mitigation and case specifics.

 Contact – Specialist Criminal Defence for Tax Cases